Build a Podcast Landing Page in WordPress in Under 30 Minutes

 Step 3.
 Customize the Page Layout and Content

 Now you’ll see the template you chose inside SeedProd’s visual editor.
-It will have a live preview of your page on the right and blocks for customizing the design on the left.
+It shows a live preview of your page on the right and blocks for customizing the design on the left.

-Click anywhere on the preview to start customizing the template to look more like your desired podcast page.
+Click anywhere on the preview to start customizing the template to match your podcast’s branding.

 For example, you can click the headline to open its settings panel on the left and add your own headline text describing your podcast.

-Similarly, you can drag over any blocks in the left-hand panel to add new content to your page, like list blocks, buttons, and more.
+Similarly, drag any blocks from the left-hand panel onto the page to add new content, like list blocks, buttons, and more.

 In each block setting, you’ll see several ways to customize that element.
 For instance, you can add new list items in the Bullet List block, change the bullet icon, and adjust the colors and sizing.